weaveworks-experiments/flux-classic/fluxctl/README.md

   deselect    deselect a group of instances from a service

 Flags:
-  -h, --help[=false]: help for amberctl
+  -h, --help[=false]: help for fluxctl
 ```

 ### Define and remove services

-`amberctl service` is the subcommand to define a service.
+`fluxctl service` is the subcommand to define a service.
 It needs a
 name, and usually you'll supply the address on which the service
 should listen.
 You can specify the protocol for the service -- whether
 it should be treated as HTTP or plain TCP -- in the address, or with